 Find Art First

 For some, the furniture and home décor come first, followed by art, but de Rossi insists that a great work of art can guide the interior design of any space.
 "I used to tear pages out of design magazines of rooms I found inspiring," she explains, "I came to realize that the thing I was inspired by in each of the tear sheets, was the amazing art."

-If you're still not sure how to buy artwork, one place to start is at General Public.
-"We work with art advisors and educated painters who select works based on an artists technical proficiency and uniqueness," according to de Rossi.
-This way, you'll know you purchasing quality pieces worthy of a space on your walls.
+If you're still not sure how to buy artwork, one place to start is General Public.
+"We work with art advisors and educated painters who select works based on an artist's technical proficiency and uniqueness," according to de Rossi.
+This way, you'll know you're purchasing quality pieces worthy of a space on your walls.

 Leave Room for the Art to Breathe